DevExpress-Examples/winforms-dashboard-sql-data-source/Readme.md

 * [Form1.cs](./CS/Dashboard_DashboardDataProviders/Form1.cs) (VB: [Form1.vb](./VB/Dashboard_DashboardDataProviders/Form1.vb))
 <!-- default file list end -->
-# WinForms Dashboard Designer - How to Bind a Dashboard to an SQL Data Source
+# Dashboard for WinForms - How to Bind a Dashboard to an SQL Data Source at runtime

 This example shows how to bind a dashboard to a Microsoft Access database (MS SQL Server, XML file).
 For this, create a [DashboardSqlDataSource](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardSqlDataSource) instance and specify connection parameters.